Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 We need to save the following items into local storage:

-* LS1: `memoPassword` (string): encrypted memo password.
-This password is used to encrypt/decrypt memo files.
-The memo password itself is encrypted/decrypted using the spending password (password-based strategy).
-* LS2: `dropboxAccessToken` (string): access token provided by Dropbox after the user granted access to the Yoroi app.
-This token is used to connect to Dropbox API on behalf of the user.
+* LS1: `EXTERNAL_STORAGE` (JSON): dictionary with the supported external services, in which each element is named after the service (e.g. `dropbox`) and has a `token` field in it.
+In the case Dropbox, this will be the access token provided after the user granted access to the Yoroi app, used to connect to Dropbox API on behalf of the user.

-As for the memo, the easiest would be to save it (encrypted) in a new column in the transactions table.
-Every time a transaction is made, the memo is encrypted an saved along with the transaction and then uploaded to Dropbox.
-Every time a transaction is received, there is an API call to check for a memo for that transaction, in which case is downloaded and saved.
-Lastly, as mentioned in the previous sections, there could be several sources of error when trying to save the memo to the external storage.
-In that case, the fields would be:
+As for the memos, to avoid unnecessary coupling of data, we propose a new IndexDB table with the following set of columns:

+* `MemoId`: serial (PK)
+* `TransactionId`: int (FK)
-* LS3: `Memo`: string
+* `Memo`: varchar(256)
-* LS4: `IsMemoPending`: boolean
+* `IsPending`: boolean
-* LS5: `MemoErrorMessage`: string
+* `ErrorMessage`: varchar(256)

 ## User flow

-The proposed user flow is the following: (TODO update according to the chosen encryption strategy)
+The proposed user flow is the following:

-1. The user opens the send transaction dialog.
+1. The user opens the send transaction dialog or clicks on the summary of a received transaction.
 2. The memo textarea is closed by default.
 The user can click *"Add memo"* label and one of the following scenarios occurs:
    - If the user hasn't synced his external storage account yet, he/she will see the text "In order to add private memos to   transactions you need to link Yoroi to a Dropbox account." and a link to the settings page.
    		- In the settings page, the user can click *"Connect Yoroi to Dropbox"*.